 Meet people creating high quality ingredients and get a glimpse into the farming methods they’ve been using across generations.
 Head to Queen Creek to hear the legend of Charles Hayden and how a father-daughter team is re-creating his vision.
 Meet “Mushroom Mike” and see new ways he’s cooking with his urban-grown gourmet mushrooms.
 Mark Tarbell also visits Crow’s Dairy in Buckeye, whose goat cheese is used at an impressive list of resorts and restaurants.

-See how Chef Cory Oppolod of Atlas uses art, math and science to create impressive dishes, including his own version of the rare truffle, made from scratch with southwest ingredients.
-Also, see how chef Pornsupak “Cat” Bunnag recreates dishes she grew up eating in Bangkok to create a home away from home for many in the Valley.
+See how Chef Cory Oppold of Atlas uses art, math and science to create impressive dishes, including his own version of the rare truffle, made from scratch with southwest ingredients.
+Also, see how Chef Pornsupak “Cat” Bunnag recreates dishes she grew up eating in Bangkok to create a home away from home for many in the Valley.

 Mark Tarbell sees just how firmly rooted food is in some families.
 He visits Hana Japanese Eatery in Phoenix and helps prepares their popular Hana Bento Box.
 Then, he goes to Happy Bao where they make sheng jian baos using a generations old recipe.
 Plus, see Mark Tarbell and Chris Nelson of Nelson’s Meat and Fish build a seafood tower that must be seen to be believed.

 See what recipes parents are passing on to their children, including an egg scramble and smoothie bowl from Chef Aaron Chamberlin of Phoenix Public market and Taco Chelo.
 Mark Tarbell joins his mom in the kitchen to make a family recipe for mac and cheese.
 Then, head to Gilbert to meet British baker Julie Gadsby, who learned to bake from her mother.